pearlza/pearlza/README.md

 ***

-<p align="center">Me sitting with Misia is and always will be familial, and we are not whatever weird interpretation you have of whatever characters we happen to be when you see us.
-I am their online parent and they are my kid.
-It has nothing to do with characters.
-Not every person you see is in character or trying to roleplay.
-Learn the difference between characters and real people.
-Projecting a character you like onto a complete stranger who merely finds comfort in presenting as them online is really fucking weird btw!
-Alters in a system are not and will never be "character but in real life."
-We're people and we don't want to be viewed as whatever weird fucking interpretation you have of a character.</p>

-***

 <p align="center">If I'm in my Dream skin, int/c+h!
 As far as discduo is concerned, I'm only comfortable with c+h with my kid Misia or my friend Alex and they do not have to be tommy when sitting with me if I'm in this skin.
 George dni unless I know you.
 Please do not kiss me or act romantic to me, ESPECIALLY if I don't know you.
 Techno int, Punz int!
 Tommy skins CAN int, either in public chat or whisper, but DO NOT c+h unless you've asked and I have given you permission, as I don't want people who have ship-like names to get me into that kind of drama when I've already been called a creep over just existing in the dsmp fandom as an adult.
 Please, for the love of god, keep that ship to yourself and don't advertise it publicly.
 I understand if it's a trauma thing, but do not use me for that.
 I'm a person and I don't want to be the emotional crutch or fixation of a random stranger, that's creepy.
 I do <i>not</i> want you, <i>please stop.</i></p>
 <p align="center">If I'm in my Tommy skins, I may act aggressive (nonseriously ofc) toward Dream skins.
 Techno and Ranboo are comfs.
 I don't... mind Tubbo? but I don't really see the appeal of ClingyDuo, sorry.
 Dream skins are... hit or miss tbh so just assume he's on thin ice.</p>
 <details>